PrimeTimeTran/twitter/README.md

 Created with love by: Loi Tran

-An application which requests data from an api and renders it so that users can catch up on what's going on around the world.
+An application which has tweets, retweets, liking, signin, and delete functionlity using basic HTML, CSS, & ES6.

 ## Video Walkthrough